Naxos or Paros? Find your Greek Island Match

 Agios Georgios Beach, Naxos, Greece

-While Paros has suddenly become fashionable, how does it toss-up against its neighbour Naxos, described by historian Herodotus as the “happiest of islands”?
-Each with sparkling shores (some of the best in Greece), Cycladic village charm, cultural attractions, airports and other family-friendly conveniences, there’s a distinct personality difference that appeals to different types of travellers.
-Here’s how they weigh-up.
+While Paros has suddenly become fashionable, how does it compare with neighbouring Naxos, described by historian Herodotus as the “happiest of islands”?
+Each with its own share of sparkling shores (some of the best in Greece), Cycladic village charm, cultural attractions, an airport and other family-friendly conveniences, there’s a distinct personality difference that separates the two.
+Here’s how they weigh-up:

 If dining well for you sounds more like ceviche and champagne than a Greek salad and moussaka, choose Paros.